citta-lab/javascript/README.md

 console.log(" third time : "+value) //Jill
 ```
 The value of the result does change for the same passed arguments.
 This is one example for impure function.

+### Storage

+Typically almost all browsers are provided with storage options to cache your data in the browser.
+There are mainly two types of storage apart from `Cookies`, i.e `localStorage` and `sessionStorage`.
+The main difference between them are `localStorage` is persisted so the data will be saved if we close and re-open the browser and where as `sessionStorage` will be thrown away once the browser is closed.
+As you might have guessed they are independent of each other and we can use either one or both depending on the requirement.
+  In `Chrome 18.0` we used to have `unlimited` local and session storage but soon after they started to limit the amount due to browser memory issue.
+[This](http://dev-test.nemikor.com/web-storage/support-test/) is the best link to check what is the available storage.
+Oh why use sessionStorage instead of cookies ? because "To handle multiple transactions in different windows where cookies does it for single transactions".

+Great article on [Medium](https://medium.com/@ramsunvtech/onfocus-html5-storage-apis-b45d92aa424b) by Venkat on browser storage.